LIVE MORE LIFE, BE MORE iIrish

 That’s a really good question.
 I don’t remember when I knew I was Irish, certainly before I went to visit Ireland.
 We are very fortunate to have that type of rich culture.

 I think how important education was in our family gave me a hint.
 That was true on both sides of the family.
-That felt Irish to me, maybe just because they were Irish, in my family, my parents, my grandparents, their parents were all Irish.
+That felt Irish to me, maybe just because they were Irish, in my family, my parents, my grandparents, and their parents were all Irish.
 They all valued education and that felt Irish to me, I guess because my Irish ancestors were educators.

-Also, storytelling, that is something that I identified with as being Irish.
+Also, storytelling, is something that I identified with as being Irish.
 My father is a great storyteller, and my mother too actually.
 They enjoy people, and they want to be around people.
 They are very charismatic and entertaining.
 I always felt that was an Irish quality, the gift of gab.

 Singing too, I remember when I went to Ireland and travelled around.
 I like to sing.
 In every sort of bar or place, somebody would just stand up and start singing.
 I really appreciated that.
 There is a joy to that, and a melancholy and sadness to that, that feels Irish to me.
 I carry that with me.